Bulk Soybean Shipping

 1. Composition & Origin:

-• Soybeans: They are whole beans harvested from the soy plant (Glycine max).
-Soybeans contain protein, carbohydrates, fiber, and a significant amount of oil (typically around 18-20% by weight).
+• Soybeans: Soybeans are whole beans from the soy plant (Glycine max).
+They contain protein, oil, carbohydrates, fiber, minerals, and moisture.
+Their oil content is typically around 18-20% by weight.

 2. Production Process: